xwmx/bindle/Readme.markdown

 #### script

 `script` contains three subdirectories for contriguration scripts.
-Scripts in this directory can be written in any language and can be run either individually or in aggregate. `dots` makes no assumptions about any of the scripts in these directories and will simply run them.
+Scripts or programs in this directory can be written in any language and can be run either individually or in aggregate. `dots` makes no assumptions about any of the scripts in these directories and will simply run them.

 ##### install